 Appartments are the cheapest form of accommodation at Center Parcs and are often in a building block rather than situated independently within the woodland.
 They are suitable for up to three people.

-Next, you have executive lodges these are either a two-bedroom, three-bedroom or four-bedroom lodge and have additional space and additional features when compared to the standard or new style lodges.
-These additional features can include a games room, hot tub or a sauna.
+Next, you have executive lodges these are either two-bedroom, three-bedroom or four-bedroom lodges and have additional space and additional features when compared to the standard or new-style lodges.
+These additional features can include a games room, hot tub or sauna.